-Date Rev. Compiler Remarks August 2015 0 F Pooe This provides the initial OHS specification requirements that must be met by the relevant contractors who have been awarded a contract for the work to be performed for Eskom.
-August 2023 1 S Molefe This provides OHS specification requirements that must be met by Successful Supplier who will be awarded a contract for the provision of shuttle/driving services for Eskom Generation.
+Date Rev. Compiler Remarks This provides the initial OHS specification requirements that must be met by the relevant contractors who have been awarded a contract for the work to be performed for Eskom Generation.
+This provides the initial OHS specification requirements that must be met by the relevant contractors who have been awarded a contract for the work to be performed for Eskom.